-Then, in the second chapter, Jacob begins to teach logic.
+In the second chapter, Jacobs begins to teach deductive reasoning.
 Many people cite the value of geometry as being the development of logical thinking skills.
 Jacobs takes this idea seriously, ensuring that students are truly tuned in to logical thinking before tackling other geometry topics.
-Given the foundation in logic, students then immediately begin work with proofs, which continues throughout the text.
+Given the foundation in logic, students then immediately begin work with proofs which continues throughout the text.

 Jacobs uses entertaining illustrations (including cartoons), as well as practical applications and engaging word problems.
 For example, the lesson on similar figures and ratio begins with a comparison of movie and television screens, including the letterbox option that changes the ratio.

-Topic arrangement is different than I have seen in most texts.
+The topic arrangement is different than I have seen in most texts.
 For instance, work with circles follows introductory lessons on trigonometry.
-The trigonometry is introduced as a natural progression in the study of triangles, so this is not really an outlandish arrangement.
+The trigonometry is introduced as a natural progression in the study of triangles rather than as an entirely separate topic.
 Even if the arrangement is unusual, there is a clear continuity to topics, building one upon another.

 There are sixteen chapters in the hardcover textbook, with each chapter divided into a number of lessons.
-Each lesson has three problem sets.
-All students should try to complete the first two sets.
-The third set frequently features intriguing investigations, but these should be used as a challenge for better students who have the time.
+Each lesson has three problem sets, and all students should try to complete the first two sets.
+The third set frequently features interesting investigations, but these should be used as a challenge for better students who have the time.
 A summary and review at the end of each chapter includes a specific section labeled "algebra review."
 This helpful feature should help students retain what they learned from their first algebra course.
-While at least one exercise requires the use of a calculator, this course does not require a graphing calculator.
+While at least one exercise requires the use of a calculator, for the most part, this course does not require a graphing calculator.